Camping: California Wine Country Style

 People sit outside of a silver Airstream trailer in Sonoma County

-Go “glamping” (glamorous luxurious camping) and choose between a custom-designed Airstream trailer or a luxurious canvas tent with a plush, modern interior, located along the Russian River in Guerneville.
+Go “glamping” (glamorous camping) along the Russian River and choose between AutoCamp’s custom Airstream trailers or chic canvas tents with modern interiors.
 The trailers include spa-inspired bathrooms with walk-in showers, and both the trailers and tents are outfitted with luxurious hotel bedding, linens, towels, and bath products.

 RVs lined up in the campground in Sonoma County

-Stay on the Pacific coast in this full service RV park, situated in a wind protected area, just a five minute drive drive (or half-hour walk) from the beach.
+Stay on the Pacific coast in this full-service RV park, situated in a wind-protected area, just a five-minute drive (or half-hour walk) from the beach.
 No tent camping available.
 Pet friendly.

-Take a canoe trip on the Russian River and camp near the river or in the redwoods.
-Tent camping only with hot showers and clean restrooms.
+Take a canoe trip on the Russian River and then camp near the river or in the redwoods for a memorable adventure.
+Tent camping only, with restrooms and hot showers available.

 RVs surrounded by trees in Sonoma County

 This nicely laid out campground is on the Russian River, near the Pacific Ocean.
-Campground activities include outdoor movies, beach bonfires, and hayrides.
+Campground activities include fun events like outdoor movies, beach bonfires, and hayrides.
 There is also a convenience store on-site.
-RVs and tent sites available.
+RVs and tent sites are available.
 Pet friendly.

 RVs set up along the coast in Sonoma County

 Located where the Gualala River enters the Pacific Ocean, this campground nestles under redwood trees beside the river, within walking distance of the crashing surf.
-The campground includes drive-in campsites, walk-to sites, and sites reserved for hikers and cyclists.
+The campground includes drive-in and walk-in campsites, as well as sites reserved for hikers and cyclists.
 Pet friendly.

 People walk down the boardwalk to the river in Sonoma County

 This campground is situated on the beach of the Russian River near downtown Guerneville.
-The beach below the campground has a snack bar plus canoe and kayak rentals.
-The resort offers rustic cabin-type rooms, a game room, laundry, and a barbecue area.
-Tent campsites available.
+The beach below the campground has a snack bar, plus canoe and kayak rentals.
+The resort offers rustic cabins, a game room, laundry, and a barbecue area.
+Tent campsites are available.

-This scenic Pacific coastal campground is situated around a sheltered cove and offers oceanfront sites on the bluff or secluded camps tucked in the trees.
-It is near Stillwater Cove Regional Park and Salt Point State Park.
-There is a boat ramp at Ocean Cove and a store nearby.
-RV and tent sites available.
-Great place to watch a sunset.
+This scenic Pacific Coast campground is situated around a sheltered cove, offering oceanfront sites on the bluff or secluded camps tucked in the trees.
+Explore nearby Stillwater Cove Regional Park and Salt Point State Park.
+This campground is also close to a boat ramp and a store.
+RV and tent sites are available.
 Pet friendly.

 Cabins in a row at the San Francisco North/Petaluma KOA Campground in Sonoma County

-Plenty to do for everyone at this popular Wine Country KOA campground, including a petting farm, haywagon rides, pool, bounce pillow, and climbing wall.
-All KOA amenities including a full-service lodge and free wireless Internet.
-Pool; pet friendly.
+There are lots of fun things to do at this Wine Country KOA campground, including activities like a petting farm, hay rides, a swimming pool, a bounce pillow, and a climbing wall.
+All KOA amenities include a full-service lodge and free wireless Internet.
+Pet friendly.

 This RV park includes a boat launch, dry storage, open slips, and waterfront sites.
+It’s a dream for anyone who enjoys fishing, bird-watching, and relaxing by the sea.
 No tent camping.
 Pet friendly.

-In the Russian River Valley, this RV and tent camp is on the Russian River, near Korbel Champagne Cellars and Armstrong Redwoods State Natural Reserve.
+In the beautiful Russian River Valley, this RV and tent camp is on the banks of the flowing Russian River.
+The campground is near some fun Sonoma County spots to explore, including Armstrong Redwoods State Natural Reserve and the famous Korbel Champagne Cellars.
 Pet friendly.

-Tucked into the redwoods near Korbel Champagne Cellars, this family-run campground is part of the original Ridenhour Ranch.
+Tucked into the redwoods, this family-run campground offers a touch of nostalgia with its campsites by the river.
+The grounds are part of the original Ridenhour Ranch.
+Nearby Korbel Champagne Cellars is a fun place to sample bubbly.
 Tent camping only.
 Pet friendly.

 A round tent with a chair out front under the shade of trees in Sonoma County

-Located northeast of Kenwood in the Mayacamas Mountains on Sonoma County’s eastern border, sleep in a fully-furnished luxury canvas tent or in tent sites.
+Nestled in the Mayacamas Mountains in the small town of Kenwood, you’ll find these tent sites as well as fully-furnished luxury canvas tents.
 Elevations within the 2,700-acre park range from 600 feet at the entrance to 2,729 feet at the top of Bald Mountain.
-On clear days the view includes portions of the San Francisco Bay Area and even a glimpse of the Sierra Nevada.
+On clear days, the views may include the San Francisco Bay Area and the Sierra Nevada range.
 This park is also home to the Robert Ferguson Observatory.

-Want even more camping choices?
-Search our lists of all Sonoma County campgrounds and state and regional parks in Sonoma County.
+For more camping choices, view the comprehensive list of Sonoma County campgrounds and state and regional parks in Sonoma County.

 You Might Also Like